ocatak/rec_dlt/README.md

 ### Troubleshooting on starting fabric network

 If there is an issue with "Peer binary and configuration files not found..", please follow this instructions otherwise leave it.

+1. Stop all running docker containers and clear docker images and containers by running `docker system prune -a`.
 1. Clone the fabric sample with fabric version 2.5.2 and fabric-ca-version 1.5.6 in a separate directory.
 ```
 curl -sSL https://raw.githubusercontent.com/hyperledger/fabric/master/scripts/bootstrap.sh | bash -s -- 2.5.2 1.5.6